 Assessments will take place throughout the course as reports, short exams and a portfolio of evidence.

-This is a full time course comprised of 12 hours of teaching and a 3 hour placement per week.
+This is a full time course which comprises of 12 hours of teaching and a 3 hour placement per week.
 In addition to this, students are expected to spend two days per week on private study.
 Classes are between the hours of 9am and 6pm.
 Full attendance and punctuality are a fundamental requirement.

 - An understanding of biological processes